 2000-2004 Capital Program - Capital programs covering the years 2000-2004 for (1) the commuter railroad operations of the MTA conducted by MTA Long Island Rail Road and MTA Metro-North Railroad (the "2000-2004 Commuter Capital Program"), (2) the transit system operated by MTA New York City Transit and its subsidiary, MaBSTOA, the MTA Bus Company, and the rail system operated by MTA Staten Island Railway (the "2000-2004 Transit Capital Program") were originally approved by the MTA Board in April 2000 and subsequently by the CPRB in May 2000.
-The capital program for the toll bridges and tunnels operated by MTA Bridges and Tunnels (the "2000-2004 MTA Bridges and Tunnels Capital Program") was approved by the MTA Board in April 2000 and was not subject to CPRB approval.
-The 2000-2004 amended Commuter Capital Program and the 2000-2004 amended Transit Capital program (collectively, the "2000-2004 MTA Capital Programs") were last amended by the MTA Board in December 2006.
+The capital program for the toll bridges and tunnels operated by MTA Bridges and Tunnels (the "2000-2004 MTA Bridges and Tunnels Capital Program") was approved by the MTA Board in April 2000 and subsequently capital Program and the 2000-2004 amended Transit Capital program (collectively, the "2000-2004 MTA Capital Programs") were last amended by the MTA Board in December 2006.
 This amendment was submitted to the CPRB for approval in April 2007, but was subsequently disapproved.
-In December 2007, the MTA Board approved a modified amendment; this amendment was submitted to the CPRB for approval, which was granted in January 2008.
+In December 2007, the MTA Board approved a modified amendment; this amendment was submitted to the CPRB for approval in January 2008.

 As last amended by the MTA Board, the 2000-2004 MTA Capital Programs and the 2000-2004 MTA Bridges and Tunnels Capital Program, provide for \$21,147 in capital expenditures.
-By December 31, 2014, the budget increased by \$587, primarily due to the receipt of ARRA funds, transfers from the 2005-2009 Capital Programs, and MTA operating sources required to fund cost increases for work still underway.
-The revised budget now provides \$21,734 in capital expenditures, of which \$10,438 relates to ongoing repairs of, and replacements to, the Transit System operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$4,033 relates to ongoing repairs of, and replacements to, the Commuter System operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$5,332 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$203 relates to planning and design and customer service projects; \$244 relates to World Trade Center repair projects; \$982 relates to the ongoing repairs and replacements to MTA Bridges and Tunnels facilities; and \$502 relates to MTA Bus.
+By March 31, 2015, the budget increased by \$581, primarily due to the receipt of ARRA funds, transfers from the 2005-2009 Capital Programs, and MTA operating sources required to fund cost increases for work still underway.
+The revised budget now provides \$21,728 in capital expenditures, of which \$10,438 relates to ongoing repairs of, and replacements to, the Transit System operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$4,029 relates to ongoing repairs of, and replacements to, the Commuter System operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$5,330 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$203 relates to planning and design and customer service projects; \$244 relates to World Trade Center repair projects; \$982 relates to the ongoing repairs and replacements to MTA Bridges and Tunnels facilities; and \$502 relates to MTA Bus.

-The combined funding sources for the MTA Board-approved 2000-2004 MTA Capital Programs and 2000-2004 MTA Bridges and Tunnels Capital Program (with revisions through the July 2008) include \$7,387 in bonds, \$7,418 in Federal funds, \$4,561 from the proceeds of the MTA/MTA Bridges and Tunnels debt restructuring in 2002, and \$2,368 from other sources.
+The combined funding sources for the MTA Board-approved 2000-2004 MTA Capital Programs and 2000-2004 MTA Bridges and Tunnels Capital Program (with revisions through the July 2008) include \$7,387 in bonds, \$7,417 in Federal funds, \$4,561 from the proceeds of the MTA/MTA Bridges and Tunnels debt restructuring in 2002, and \$2,363 from other sources.

-At December 31, 2014, \$21,562 had been committed and \$21,254 had been expended for the combined 2000-2004 MTA Capital Programs and the 2000-2004 MTA Bridges and Tunnels Capital Program.
+At March 31, 2015, \$21,559 had been committed and \$21,279 had been expended for the combined 2000-2004 MTA Capital Programs and the 2000-2004 MTA Bridges and Tunnels Capital Program.